Tax Guide for Sellers of Firearm and Ammunition Products

 Registration

-If you sell firearms, firearm precursor parts, ammunition, or related accessories, you must register with us to get a seller's permit, file sales and use tax returns, and make payments for tax due on your sales or purchases.
+If you sell firearms, firearm precursor parts, ammunition, or related accessories, you must register with us to get a seller's permit, file sales and use tax returns, and pay tax due on your sales or purchases.

-Beginning July 1, 2024, if you are or plan to be, a licensed firearm dealer, ammunition vendor, or firearms manufacturer who makes or plans to make retail sales (that is, sales to consumers) of firearms, firearm precursor parts, or ammunition in California (R&TC section 36035) you must also register with us for a California Firearm and Ammunition Excise Tax (CFET) Certificate of Registration, file CFET returns, and make payments for the excise tax due.
+As of July 1, 2024, if you are or plan to be a licensed firearm dealer, ammunition vendor, or firearms manufacturer who makes or plans to make retail sales (that is, sales to consumers) of firearms, firearm precursor parts, or ammunition in California (RTC section 36035), you must also register with us for a California Firearm and Ammunition Excise Tax (CFET) Certificate of Registration, file CFET returns, and pay the excise tax due.

-You can use our online registration system to register for a seller’s permit and a CFET certificate of registration.
+You can use our Online Services to register for a seller’s permit and a CFET Certificate of Registration.

-Importers, manufacturers, and dealers (retailers) of firearms in the United States must first register with the United States Bureau of Alcohol, Tobacco, Firearms and Explosives (ATF) to obtain a Federal Firearms License (FFL) before making any sales of firearms.
-It is unlawful for any person other than a registered FFL holder to make sales or transfers of firearms between private parties or across state lines.
+Importers, manufacturers, and dealers (retailers) of firearms in the United States must first register with the United States Bureau of Alcohol, Tobacco, Firearms and Explosives (ATF) to obtain a Federal Firearms License (FFL) before selling any firearms.
+It is unlawful for people other than registered FFL holders to sell or transfer firearms between private parties or across state lines.

-In addition to being granted an FFL by the ATF, retailers of firearms and ammunition and firearms manufacturers in California need to apply with the State of California Department of Justice (DOJ) and obtain the appropriate certification and licensing before making sales or transfers.
-Generally, to apply with DOJ you must first obtain a seller's permit and a CFET certificate of registration from us, in addition to other documentation requirements.
-For more information, please see DOJ's Frequently Asked Questions.
+In addition to obtaining an FFL from ATF, firearms and ammunition retailers and firearms manufacturers in California must apply with the State of California Department of Justice (DOJ) and get the appropriate certification and licensing before making sales or transfers.
+To apply with DOJ, you generally must first obtain a seller's permit and a CFET Certificate of Registration from us, in addition to other documentation requirements.
+For more information, see DOJ's Frequently Asked Questions.

-If you have questions regarding your seller's permit or FET Certificate of Registration, please contact our Customer Service Center at 1-800-400-7115 (TTY:711) and select the option for Special Taxes and Fees.
-Customer service representative are available Monday through Friday, 7:30 a.m. to 5:00 p.m.
+If you have questions about your seller's permit or CFET Certificate of Registration, please contact our Customer Service Center at 1-800-400-7115 (TTY:711) and select the option for Special Taxes and Fees.
+Customer service representatives are available Monday through Friday, 7:30 a.m. to 5:00 p.m.
 (Pacific time), except state holidays.

-If you have any questions regarding registration as a licensed firearms dealer, ammunition vendor, or firearms manufacturer, please contact the State of California Department of Justice, Bureau of Firearms by telephone at 1-916-210-2300 or by mail at:
+If you have any questions about registering as a licensed firearms dealer, ammunition vendor, or firearms manufacturer, please contact the State of California Department of Justice, Bureau of Firearms by telephone at 1-916-210-2300 or by mail at:

 Bureau of Firearms